shay-te/core-lib/docs/index.md

 #### **Code Chaos**:
 Ending the cycle of repetitive code creation, ensuring longevity through structured development, and preventing code morphing with each developer's touch.
 #### **Tight Coupling**:
-Minimizing dependencies by using flexible containers and allowing easy addition or removal of components.
-This ensures smoother integration and maintenance of the system.
+Minimizing reliance on third-party dependencies by providing its own unique tools for managing multiple dependencies, enabling easy addition or removal of components.
+Ensuring smoother integration and maintenance of the system.
 #### **Testing Trouble**:
-Unit tests your entire application, avoiding complicated environment setups and dependencies.
+Unit testing of your entire application, avoiding the need for complicated environments, setups, deployments, dependencies, and steep learning curves.
+Optimizing the testing process and saving time.
 #### **Sluggish Deployment**:
 Core-Lib is just code that can be run and tested easily anywhere.